afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 ## Track Names

 The publisher selects a namespace of their choosing, and sends an ANNOUNCE message for this namespace.
+Since MoQT tracks are immutable, each new broadcast MUST have a unique namespace.
+It is RECOMMENDED that the last tuple of the track namespace contain a broadcast timestamp to ensure uniqueness.

-Within the publisher namespace the publisher will offer media tracks named as `videoX` and `audioX` where X will be an integer starting at 0.
+Within the namespace the publisher offers media tracks named `videoX` and `audioX`, where X is an integer starting at 0 and increasing by 1 for each additional track of a given type.

-So in case the publisher issues 2 audio tracks and 1 video track, the track names available will be `video0`, `audio0`, and `audio1`.
+For example, if the publisher issues 2 audio tracks and 1 video track, the track names available will be `video0`, `audio0`, and `audio1`.

 The subscriber will consider all of those tracks belonging to the same